 Then press the seam flat with your iron.
 Press each seam as you go along to get a nice finish.
 I tend to press my seams to the same side, but you can press them open if you prefer.

 Keep joining strips until the length of your quilt is the same as the width.
 If your strips are slightly different lengths, try to keep one side straight.
-You can trim of the excess edge at the end.
+You can trim off the excess edge at the end.
 Go ahead and cut extra strips if you need them.

 Step 4 – Squaring up